Kristen-Reid/Intergalactic-Snapshots/README.md

       * Link: /signup.html

 - Login Page
     * A login form for returning users to access their personal space on the website.
-Includes options for users to reset their credentials if needed.

       * Link: /login.html